cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Acknowledgements

 This document resulted from the work of the Privacy Pass team
 {{PrivacyPass}}.
-The authors would also like to acknowledge the helpful conversations with Hugo Krawczyk.
+The authors would also like to acknowledge helpful conversations with Hugo Krawczyk.
 Eli-Shaoul Khedouri provided additional review and comments on key consistency.
+Daniel Bourdrez, Tatiana Bradley, Sofía Celi, Frank Denis, and Bas Westerbaan also provided helpful input and contributions on the document.

 --- back